 Born in Tokyo to a Japanese mother and a Swiss father, Kazu Huggler was raised in both Japan and Switzerland.

-After, she enrolled in the Swiss University of Art and Design Hochschule für Gestaltung, and two years later, departed for London’s Central Saint Martins College of Art and Design.
+enrolled in the Swiss University of Art and Design Hochschule für Gestaltung, and completed her studies at the London's Central Saint Martins College of Art and Design.
 In London, Kazu apprenticed with Vivienne Westwood.

 Since March 2011, she has been actively involved in restoration projects in the north of Japan and has donated Bernina sewing machines to high schools hit by the disaster.
 Kazu has also committed to the long-term support of the citizens of Rikuzen Takata region in Iwate Prefecture and founded a non-profit organisation Three Cranes Association.